1. About senna

 3. Who can and cannot take senna

-Senna is safe to take for most adults.
+Senna is safe to take for most adults aged 18 years and over.

 Senna may not be suitable for everyone.
 To make sure senna is safe for you, tell your doctor or pharmacist before starting senna if you: